There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

 Don't mean to scare you.

-But this is uh or faith.
+But this is or faith.

 That's all this is, to regain their power.

-All right, to the phones on the Rush Show, here's Taylor in Canton, Ohio.
+All right, to the phones on the rush show, here's Taylor in Canton, Ohio.

 Hi, how are you?